 - This is a great blog to read to get information about birding in Costa Rica.
 Unfortunately, many times it just makes me jealous that I am not in warm and tropical Costa Rica ALL the time!

-- Talking about feeling old!
+- Talk about feeling old!
 At less than half my age, Mya-Rose is dedicated to nature, conversation and birds.
 She writes about a variety of issues but most impressive is her life list at over 4,000 birds by age 14!

-- A fun blog to read mostly due to the wit and humor that Jonathan provides about his local birds and really anything else.
+- A fun blog to read mostly due to the wit and humor that Jonathan provides about his local birds and anything else.

 I hope this provides some great new websites and blogs to check out.
 Let me know some of the best birding blogs and bird watching blogs that you follow!